-In contrast with the Carnegie Classifications, which used two indices to determine cluster membership for each university, the SEM-based rankings could use the latent factor of factors, or overall score.
+In contrast with the Carnegie Classifications, which used two indices to determine cluster membership for each university, the SEM-based rankings could be based on each university’s single factor score.
 This gives a single number for each school, so a single dimension and ordering of institutions can be obtained.
 Determination of the cluster partitions may be the most subjective aspect of the Carnegie Classifications because the lines dividing groups are hand drawn each year (CITE).
 In years when the data are poorly separated, determining an optimal place for the lines to be drawn is ambiguous at best.
 Rather, we seek an objective method for defining both the number of optimal groups and cluster membership.

 Model Based Clustering